null-p4n/null-p4n.github.io/_posts/2023-03-28-demasking-facebook-stealer.md

 ---
 layout: post
-title: Protect Your Privacy: Beware of Malware That Steals Chrome Cookies and Passwords.
+title: "Protect Your Privacy: Beware of Malware That Steals Chrome Cookies and Passwords."
 date: '2023-03-28 04:23:56 +0300'
 ---